 - the “Audio area” has AR labels

-- the “Video area” has VR labels
+- the “DVD-Video area” has VR labels

 - (the Computer area explains itself)

-I tell students to think of a grocery store: there are areas for Produce and Frozen Foods and Meat and Dairy; you know you can locate those types of food in those locations.
+I tell students to think about a grocery store: there are areas for Produce and Frozen Foods and Meat and Dairy; you know you can locate those types of food in those locations.
 Likewise, in our School Library you can locate a Dewey book in the Dewey area, or a Fiction book in the Fiction area, or a Magazine in the Magazine area, a DVD in the Video area, CDs & Playaways in the Audio area, or you can search the Online Catalog in the Computer area.
 It’s very clear to students that you are referring to a location in the library at which to find those types of materials.

-This terminology also helps students associate search results in the Online Catalog as the location of the material in the library, without having to explain what “call number” means.
+This terminology also helps students associate search results in the Online Catalog with the location of the material in the library, without having to explain what “call number” means.
 I just call it a “locator.”
 I’m also able to create special collection groups such as Careers, Multicultural America, or Fiction Subjects without confusing students—they know it’s just another location in the library for specific materials.